TEACHING PHILOSOPHY OUTLINE

 My purpose here is to examine these--and other--Music students' dilemmas and the necessity of a Solid Musical Foundation, in order to allow practitioners to enjoy, proceed and progress at any stage of their life in their particular Musical Direction, regardless of Amateur or Professional status.

-The First Point in discussing a "Musical Foundation" is Depth of Communication
+The Third Point in discussing a "Musical Foundation" is Depth of Communication

 between Student and Teacher.
 This is, of course, applicable in any learning discipline, but is quite often neglected by "Professional" Instructors seemingly interested only in a "steady job" and / or paycheck with no genuine desire and / or ability to communicate their knowledge.
 HOW SAD!
 A common(?) complaint (i.e rationale) is that the student "has no talent; does not practice enough; has no interest;" etc. Admittedly, these problems do exist in varying degrees--even for students of the most conscientious Pedagogue.
 Nevertheless, the Primary Duty of a Teacher is Communicating Enthusiasm.
 Without this fundamental energy, progress will be--at best--limited, as well as potentially detrimental to emotional and / or spiritual development.
 Nothing dampens a pupil's interest more rapidly than a low-energy instructor.
 If the teacher is not interested, will anyone else be?
 Without Enthusiasm, any significant progress will, at best, be difficult.